mrtnetwork/bitcoin/README.md

     // - Transaction digest related to the index
     // - Signature Hash Type (TAPROOT_SIGHASH_ALL)
     // - Script path (tapleafs)
-    // - Tweak: Note that we don't use tapleafs script in this transaction, so the tweak should be set to False sig := privateKey.SignTaprootTransaction(digest, constant.TAPROOT_SIGHASH_ALL, []interface{}{}, false)
+    // - Tweak: Note that we don't use leaf version of tap-script in this transaction, so the tweak should be set to true sig := privateKey.SignTaprootTransaction(digest, constant.TAPROOT_SIGHASH_ALL, []interface{}{}, true)

     // Create a witness signature and set it to the transaction at the current index witness := scripts.NewTxWitnessInput(sig)